DanielSwift1992/veritas-black-hole-article/article_blackhole_inevitable_en.md

 ## Implications

 The theorem reframes the Fermi question.
-Rational optimisation drives civilisations inward rather than outward, so the expected observable state is a silent, highly-dense “computational black hole”.
-Sharding or interstellar spread remains theoretically possible, yet the energy overhead of synchronising distant shards (Fig. 3) makes expansion uneconomical, so collapse or stagnation occurs first.
-In this view the Great Filter is not a catastrophic event but a predictable phase transition that every progressing culture eventually crosses.
+Rational optimisation drives integrator-type nodes inward rather than outward, so the expected observable state is a silent, highly-dense “computational black hole”.
+Sharding or interstellar spread remains possible, yet the energy overhead of synchronising distant shards (Fig. 3) makes large-scale integration uneconomical, so collapse or stagnation occurs first.
+On the other hand, spreader-type nodes may seed von Neumann probes that operate quasi-silently; their fleeting, directional emissions are indistinguishable from background noise, leaving the sky equally quiet.

-For humanity the illustrative φ-baseline places the transition approximately 192 years ahead, implying that data-retention economics—not spaceflight—will dominate the next two centuries.
+For humanity the illustrative φ-baseline places the transition approximately 192 years ahead, implying that data-retention economics — not spaceflight — will dominate the next two centuries.
 Observable consequences follow: we should not expect Dyson-scale engineering, but rather compact, low-emission systems.
-SETI efforts should thus prioritize searches for anomalous black-hole-like objects or unexpected infrared voids.
+SETI efforts should thus prioritise searches for anomalous black-hole-like objects or unexpected infrared voids.

 Recent JWST rotation asymmetry [6] aligns with the model’s focus on local optimisation.
 If the signal reflects cosmic rotation the centripetal trend only strengthens; if it is a Doppler calibration issue, timelines merely rescale (Fig. 2) yet remain finite.

 Counter-scenarios (for example, near-free data erasure or exceptionally efficient sharding) merely shift the timeline.
-True stagnation (r ≤ 1) avoids collapse, but such civilizations remain silent by definition.
+True stagnation (r ≤ 1) avoids collapse, but such systems remain silent by definition.

 ## Verification: Proofs, Code, Reproducibility